vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 For brevity (and to try to match the sanskrit as closely as possible), if there is only one variable within a phrase, that it is assumed to be the clarifier of the whole phrase and the preceeding `[]` can be dropped.
 Also, if there are no pronouns in the construction then the type being clarified is the referrent of the head element (the right-hand element for both coordinate and subordinate phrases).

-So, we can define son as:
+So, we can define daughter as:

 <div>
 G = FΞ (t̂DΘ D)⊥Ξ D<br>